Accounting Equation Class 11

 Cash Account (Assets Account)

-Owner’ Account (Capital Account)
+Owner’s Account (Capital Account)

-Assets Increase in form of Cash
+Assets Increase in the form of Cash

-Capital Increase in form investment by owner
+Capital Increase in form investment by the owner

 Accounting equation